programminghistorian/jekyll/lessons/OCR-with-Tesseract-and-ScanTailor.md

    Set "_Tesseract="`
 ```

-Then write the path for the input source (=the folder where the preprocessed images are located) after 'Set_SourcePath=', and the path for the output (=the folder where you want the ready OCR´d texts to be stored) after 'Set_OutputPath='.
-If your texts are not in English, you´ll need to indicate the language right after 'For %%A in (%_SourcePath%) Do Echo Converting %%A...&%_Tesseract% %%A %_OutputPath%%%~nA'.
+Then write the path for the input source (=the folder where the preprocessed images are located) after 'Set_SourcePath=', and the path for the output (=the folder where you want the ready OCR'd texts to be stored) after 'Set_OutputPath='.
+If your texts are not in English, you'll need to indicate the language right after 'For %%A in (%_SourcePath%) Do Echo Converting %%A...&%_Tesseract% %%A %_OutputPath%%%~nA'.

 {% include figure.html src="../images/OCR14.png" caption="My script looks like this." %}

 Now, save the notepad as .bat format (Windows batch file) and name it Tesseract_batch.
 Note that the encoding of the .bat file should be ANSI.

 Then go with the Command line to the folder where you saved the Tesseract_batch, and type 'Tesseract_batch'.
-Tesseract OCR´s all the preprocessed documents in the file for you.
+Tesseract OCR's all the preprocessed documents in the file for you.

 Now you have a bunch of text documents.
 If you want to unite the separate text documents into one document, you will need to go with the command line to the file where you have the OCR output texts, and type to the command line: